 LET GO OF “Your LUCK”

 Lets get back to our question: “What do you want?”.
 After a bit of thought, your answer now probably is: “I don’t know”.
-And truly, I don’t know either.
+And truly, I do not know either.

 What I do know is that there is a first stage of not knowing.
 There is also a last stage of not knowing.
 In the first stage, you do not know exactly what you want because you have not thought about it or you have only thought superficially.
 Then, you are forced to think about it and say: “Yeah, I want to be lucky“.
 In the end, you say: “No!
 That’s not it.
 Sure, it’s satisfying and I smile when it happens, but really, I don’t know.
 I just let go of it and concentrate on the game”.

-You need a ton of humility before Nuffle’s grandeur to let go of “your luck” and accept whatever surprises may come.
+You need a ton of humility before the grandeur of Nuffle to let go of “your luck” and accept whatever surprises may come.
 But, the moment you stop worrying about it, that wasted brain power is freed to be spent elsewhere more fruitfully.
 In other words, the more you let go of your luck, the more it comes back.